 A page’s meta description must not be stuffed with too many keywords or be unauthentic:

 It should read as naturally as possible.
-Yes, employ those keywords but do not make them feel like cold calling the readers in the dead of the night.
-Make it instantly applicable to the page it describes, and different from the descriptions for your other pages.
+Yes, employ those keywords but do not make them feel like cold-calling the readers in the dead of the night.

 It must be compelling and alluring, inviting the searcher to click and read because that description will contain what the seeker seeks.
 This means extra work on creating original content but it is worth its weight in gold.

 A little nugget for you when coming up with these dazzling descriptions is to make the customer the hero.
 Your description will support your brand’s ethos and it will match your brand’s tone, yes, but making it about the customer embarking on a journey that promises treasure, that is the gold.
-It is a simple but effective use of language, where your copy will feature words such as “you” and “your”.

 One example out of many is YouTube which states “enjoy the music you love.”
 Look at other popular sites and brands and see where the word “you” or “your” stands out.
-That is their invitation to embark on the hero’s journey, to click-through.

 For more information on Title Tags, Meta Descriptions, Headers etc. refer to my earlier more comprehensive articles